HOW CAN I RELIEVE ACADEMIC STRESS?

 Read an Excerpt

-My years as a Campus Health physician have been both humbling and deeply gratifying.
-Over time, I have met with countless students during some of the most formative — and often most vulnerable — moments of their academic journeys.
-In those conversations, we address coursework, exams, the uncertainty of high expectations, and the pressure to perform.
+Serving as a Campus Health physician has been both humbling and deeply gratifying.
+Over the years, I have sat with countless students from many different backgrounds during some of the most formative, and often most vulnerable, moments of their academic journey.
+Our conversations often begin with familiar challenges, such as, heavy course loads, looming exams, and the pressure of high expectations.

 Let’s get started.